-UB expects every incoming MS student to have access to a personal computer beyond those provided in the university’s public computing sites.
+UB expects every incoming master's student to have access to a personal computer beyond those provided in the university’s public computing sites.
 Faculty may assign computer-intensive work and design computer-intensive courses that will engage every entering student, on or off campus.
-While the easiest and most direct access will be through a PC owned by the student, ownership is not required.
-As an entering student, you are expected to possess or develop computer skills in the following areas: word processing, spreadsheets, presentation software, Internet research and email.
-If you do not already have these skills, there are many campus resources available for developing them.
+While the easiest and most direct access will be through a PC you own, ownership is not required.
+As an entering student, you are expected to possess or develop computer skills in the following areas: word processing, spreadsheets, presentation software, internet research and email.
+If you do not already have these skills, there are many campus resources available to help develop them.

 Computer and information technologies play an increasing role in teaching and learning at UB.
-Many UB instructors post course material on Web pages, assign projects involving Internet and database searching, communicate with class members by email, and expect professionally prepared projects and research papers.
+Many UB instructors post course material on web pages, assign projects involving internet and database research, communicate with class members by email, and expect professionally prepared projects and research papers.
 If you don’t have access to a computer, you may not be able to fulfill course requirements.
 All School of Management classrooms provide wireless computer access.

 Work experience is defined as full-time employment after completing a bachelor's degree.
 While co-op, internship and part-time work experience is valuable to your application and in the classroom, AACSB reporting standards require us to report post-bachelor's work experience.

 Yes, we believe military experience is valuable and encourage military personnel to apply to our program, as they have proven leadership and interpersonal skills.
 Military experience completed before finishing your degree will positively impact your application and is often viewed favorably by employers.